SAP-archive/BUILD/Community Roles.md

     + Ensuring continuous improvement of the overall Norman project.

-+ **A Technical lead** - an expert in the technical aspects of the project.
++ **Architectural/Technical lead** - an expert in the technical aspects of the project.
 This role may suit, for example, an architect or a senior developer.

-+ **Architecture/Technical Lead** - (role to be defined)

 + **Engagement Lead/Community representative** - responsible for marketing this project, reaching out to external/internal  consumers, enroll more contributors to the project etc.